ahelmberger/bundle-less/README.md

 Options object that will get passed to autoprefixer.
 Available options can be found [here](https://www.npmjs.com/package/autoprefixer-core#usage).
 This option is optional, if omitted, no vendor prefixes will be added.

+### embedErrors

+Optional.
+If truthy, in case of an error, instead of rejecting the returned promise, the output CSS will contain an error notification (source map will be empty).
+This is provided for development workflows to give early feedback inside the browser about style errors.

 ## Changelog

+__0.0.2__ Add optional error notification output

 __0.0.1__ Initial version